The flight pioneer's steam engine

 at Köpenicker Straße 110/113, Berlin

 Frank Tynan visited Anklam in 1998, but did not give the museum any hopes of acquiring the engine at any time.
-That's why the later stated intention of the 75 year old Tynan to sell his collection in an auction in Great Britain was a big surprise for the museum.
+That's why the later stated intention of Tynan, meanwhile of advanced age, to sell his collection in an auction in Great Britain was a big surprise for the museum.
 However, the museum showed a great deal of interest in the engine which caused Tynan to make the museum a separate offer in advance.
 The kindness of this offer by him and the engine's national importance, enabled the museum to buy the engine with the help of the state of Mecklenburg-Vorpommern and the "Kulturstiftung der Länder".

 The Engine - technical details